lang (typesystem | inherent-impl)

 I propose three changes to the language:

-on multiple-ident paths such as impl mymod::MyStruct
+impl on multiple-ident paths such as impl mymod::MyStruct is disallowed.

 Since this currently suprises the user by having absolutely no effect for

-static methods, support for this is already broken.impl MyStruct
+static methods, support for this is already broken.impl MyStruct must occur in the same module that MyStruct is defined.

-Migration path is for users to just move code between source files.Static methods on impl
+Migration path is for users to just move code between source files.Static methods on impls-away-from-definition never worked, while non-static

 methods can be implemented using non-anonymous traits.
 So there is no loss in